Scattered Spider: Caesars

-Caesars Entertainment paid a ransom of $15 million to Scattered Spider, half their original demand of $30 million.
+In 2023, Caesars Entertainment paid a ransom of $15 million to Scattered Spider, half their original demand of $30 million.
 Scattered Spider, using similar tactics to its attack on MGM, was able to access driver's license numbers and possibly Social Security numbers, for a "significant number" of Caesars' customers.
 Statements made by Caesars noted that while the company cannot guarantee the deletion of the information attained by Scattered Spider, the casino operator will take all necessary actions to attain such result.

 Sources dispute on whether Scattered Spider was the group which targeted Caesars, with some believing it was the British-American group while others say the perpetrators were not the group or unknown.

 MGM Resorts

 Scattered Spider collaborated with ALPHV, a software development team which provides ransomware as a service.
 Scattered Spider called MGM's help desk posing as an employee it found on LinkedIn to gain internal access.
 The group gained access on September 11, 2023.

 MGM Resorts first disclosed the cyberattack on September 12, 2023, in a Form 8-K report with the SEC the next day.
 The company stated that though it has "dealt" with the cyberattack, many of the computer systems at its resorts remain offline, which include but are not limited to credits for food, beverages, and free credits.
 The attack further disabled on-site ATMs as well as remote room keys, and prevented MGM from charging patrons for parking.

-In July 2024, a 17-year old hacker from the United Kingdom was arrested in connection with the hack and attempted ransom.
+In July 2024, a 17-year-old hacker from the United Kingdom was arrested in connection with the hack and attempted ransom.
 He has been released on bail pending trial.
 The arrest was coordinated by local and international law enforcement.

 Aftermath

-MGM and the US FTC and FBI are at present investigating the cyberattack, and the casino operator temporarily took down its website.
+MGM and the U.S. FTC and FBI are at present investigating the cyberattack, and the casino operator temporarily took down its website.
 Moody's Corporation has stated that due to MGM's heavy reliance on computers for much of its operations, its credit rating could go down as a result of the cyberattack.
 Upon the announcement of both companies' attacks, the stock prices for both Caesars and MGM dropped.
 MGM's CEO William Hornbuckle went on to note at an industry conference that the hack caused the company to be "completely in the dark" about its properties.

-Both MGM and Caesars were sued in class action lawsuits by customers following the hacks, with all stating that the failure for both of the casino operators to adequately secure their data constituted breach of contract.
+In September 2023, both MGM and Caesars were sued in class action lawsuits by customers following the hacks, with all stating that the failure for both of the casino operators to adequately secure their data constituted breach of contract.
 The law firms' clients also all demanded jury trials.
 In January 2025, MGM agreed to pay a $45 million settlement to the victims of the breach.